Skip to content

 The course

 The MSc is directed by Dr Michelle Meadows, Associate Professor in Educational Assessment.
-A wide range of lecturers from across the department teach on the course providing students with core generic and subject-specific teaching and supervision.
-As well as the course director, lecturers include Professor Jo-Anne Baird, Dr Kit Double, Dr Yasmine El Masri and more.
+A wide range of lecturers from across the Department teach on the course providing students with core generic and subject-specific teaching and supervision.
 Guest lectures may also be given by visiting academics and practitioners.

 Scholarships

-The Department is delighted to offer a scholarship for practising educators who are enrolled on the MSc in Educational Assessment course at the University of Oxford for Michaelmas Term 2023.
+The Department is delighted to offer a scholarship for practising educators who are enrolled on the MSc in Educational Assessment course for Michaelmas Term 2024.

 Find out more about the scholarship and how to apply here.